johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-Ping.md

 description: "Ping"
 ---

-# Setup a Ping Identity Connector
+# PingOne DaVinci Connector Set up

 The Microsoft Edge for Business connector lets you use Microsoft Edge for Business to improve authentication security in your PingOne DaVinci flow.